Exabyte-io/documentation/docs/materials-designer/header-menu/advanced/combinatorial-set.md

 ### Permutations

-Permutations change all elements in basis simultaneously and are enabled when chemical elements are separated by slashes (`/`) with no trailing spaces, such as in the example lines below.
+Permutations change all elements in basis simultaneously and are enabled when chemical elements are separated by slashes (`/`) with no trailing spaces, such as in the example lines below:

 **Input**
 ```txt
 Si/Ge/As 0.0 0.0 0.0
 Si/Ge    0.5 0.5 0.0
 ```
-Hence, according to the above combinatorial set, the following 3 distinct structures will be generated.
+Hence, according to the above combinatorial set, the following 3 distinct structures will be generated:

 **Case 1 - basis generated**
 ```txt